 - Radiology—4 Weeks

-In the fourth year, students complete advanced clinical rotations in ambulatory care, geriatrics, and home care, as well as a sub-internship in the specialty of their choice.
-The third and fourth years combined include a minimum of 20 weeks of elective time with opportunities to pursue clinical and basic science research, as well as independent study programs.
+In the fourth year, students complete advanced clinical rotations in geriatrics and home care, a sub-internship in the specialty of their choice, and one selective (ambulatory medicine or a surgical subspecialty).
+The third and fourth years combined include a minimum of 24 weeks of elective time with opportunities to pursue clinical and basic science research, as well as independent study programs.

 Study Abroad and Research